rajgoel/reveal.js-plugins/audio-slideshow/README.md

 		playerOpacity: 0.05,	// opacity value of audio player if unfocused
 		playerStyle: 'position: fixed; bottom: 4px; left: 25%; width: 50%; height:75px; z-index: 33;', // style used for container of audio controls
-		startAtFragment: false, // when moving to a slide, start at the current fragment or at the start of the slide },
+		startAtFragment: false, // when moving to a slide, start at the current fragment or at the start of the slide
+    silencedByDefault: true, // start with no audio by default.
+No player is shown, but a key binding is provided and a control button.
+	},
 	// ...
 });